Gering’s Madison Seiler takes second at Ft. Collins meet

-FT COLLINS, Colo. – The Gering cross country team ventured to Colorado for competition and the boys’ and girls’ teams came with eighth place finishes among 15 schools at the John Martin Invite in Ft.
-Collins, Colorado, on Saturday.
+FT.
+COLLINS, Colo. – The Gering cross country team ventured to Colorado for competition and the boys’ and girls’ teams came with eighth place finishes among 15 schools at the John Martin Invite in Ft.
+Collins, Colorado, on Saturday, Aug.
+27.

 Gering’s Madison Seiler started her senior season off with a bang as the 2-time Nebraska state champion finished second overall with a time of 19 minutes, 13 seconds.
 Loveland junior Elena Torres won the meet with an 18:31 time.